sdegutis/Novo-Cantico/app/model/blog/posts/2022-02-26-hitting-the-philosophical-restart-button-on-web-development/content.md

 I'm convinced pretty much all independent web stores would fit this model, which list a few hundred products, each with a description and a few pictures, and get a few hundred or few thousand visitors per day.

 We'd still need to back all this data up somehow, in case the server crashes or gets deleted.
 And we can still use a database for this, like Postgres, SQLite, or even S3 or GitHub.
 The point is that the server *now is* the souce of data-truth, and the database is simply a place to back it up to *as it changes*, and to load it from *whenever the server restarts*.
-That's all it becomes, essentially a backup.
+That's all it becomes, essentially a fire-and-forget backup.

 Where are we so far?
 A single web server that has the entire DB in memory.
 This innovation opens up important new possibilities.